Minimal $SU(5)$ GUTs with vectorlike fermions: Case study: VLFs

 Other interesting predictions that can potentially be used to test our model are various flavor violating processes.
 Figures\ \ref{fig:FV1}-\ref{fig:FV4} show our predictions for some of these processes.
 We obtain the data that is visualized in these figures by performing MCMC analyses.
-The current experimental bounds are in all figures represented by the magenta colored regions, while future sensitivities of upcoming experiments are indicated with dashed lines.
-For all processes we have assumed normal neutrino mass ordering.
-We have also analyzed the case of inverted neutrino mass ordering, but it turns out, that the obtained relations are very similar to the normal ordering case.
+The current experimental bounds are represented in all figures by the magenta colored regions, while future sensitivities of upcoming experiments are indicated with dashed lines.
+For all processes we assume normal neutrino mass ordering.
+We also analyze the case of inverted neutrino mass ordering, but it turns out, that the obtained relations are very similar to the normal ordering case.
 Therefore, we omit presenting the results obtained from the inverted neutrino ordering.

-Figure\ \ref{fig:FV1} shows various relations between the processes which are mediated by a $Z$ boson exchange, namely $\ell\rightarrow 3\ell^\prime$ and $\mu\rightarrow e$ conversion.
+Figure\ \ref{fig:FV1} shows various relations between the processes that are mediated by a $Z$ boson exchange, namely, $\ell\rightarrow 3\ell^\prime$ and $\mu\rightarrow e$ conversion.
 The third panel is especially interesting since it suggests a strong correlation between the process $\mu\rightarrow 3e$ and $\mu\rightarrow e$ conversion.
-From panel 1 we deduce that if the process $\tau\rightarrow 3\mu$ is seen at the upcoming experiment, then we should also see a $\mu\rightarrow e$ conversion just above the current experimental constraint.
+From the first panel we deduce that if the process $\tau\rightarrow 3\mu$ is seen at the upcoming experiment, then we should also see a $\mu\rightarrow e$ conversion just above the current experimental constraint.
 Moreover, an observation of the process $\tau\rightarrow 3e$ at the upcoming experiment would highly disfavor our proposed model.
 Also, interesting correlations between these four processes with the VLD mass $M_{L_4}$ are depicted in Figure\ \ref{fig:FV2}.